 Shut Off The Power

-Now the next thing that you need to do in learning how to disconnect a dishwasher is to make sure that the power is also off.
+The dishwasher should have a corded plug coming from the dishwasher and connected to an outlet.
 Unplug the dishwasher from the mains.
-If it has actually been hard wired, then you may need to get an electrician in to help in this process.
+If it was hard wired, then you may need to get an electrician in to help in this process.

 Remove The Dishwasher

-And then, the last series of steps in the how to remove a dishwasher process is the removal itself.
-The first part is to remove the pipes from the dishwasher to the water supply.
-Trace them to the source points to do this correctly.
-It’s also connected to your drainage system.
-You will be able to do this by loosening the clip, and detaching the hose.
-Then, you need to unscrew the mounted brackets under the sink and lowerer it down by typically turning the feet.
+The last step in the process of removing the dishwasher itself.
+The first part is to remove the pipes from the dishwasher to the water supply and trace them to the source points.
+You will be able to do this by loosening the clip and detaching the hose.
+Then, you need to unscrew the mounting brackets under the sink and lower it down by typically turning the feet.
 Then, you can remove the dishwasher by pulling or sliding it straight out of the cabinet and you’ve completed the process.